Barbara Keeley: Parliamentary career

 She stood in the 2010 Shadow Cabinet election, coming 23rd.
 She was shadow minister for the Department of Communities and Local Government until October 2011.

 Keeley endorsed Andy Burnham in the 2015 Labour leadership election, which was subsequently won by Jeremy Corbyn, who appointed her in September 2015 as Shadow Minister for Older People, Social Care and Carers.

 In June 2016, Keeley was among the dozens of shadow ministers who resigned from Corbyn's frontbench team following the EU referendum.
 She subsequently supported Owen Smith in the 2016 Labour leadership election.
 Following Corbyn's re-election as Labour leader in October 2016, Keeley was appointed to the Shadow Cabinet as Shadow Minister for Mental Health and Social Care.

 Following Labour's defeat in the 2019 general election, Keeley endorsed Keir Starmer and Angela Rayner in the 2020 Labour leadership and deputy leadership elections.
 When Starmer was elected Labour leader in April 2020, Keeley left the Shadow Cabinet and returned to the backbenches.

 Keeley rejoined the frontbench in March 2022 when she was appointed Shadow Minister for Arts and Civil Society, replacing Rachael Maskell, who resigned 3 months prior following her opposition to mandatory COVID-19 vaccinations for NHS staff.

 In the 2023 British shadow cabinet reshuffle she was appointed Shadow Minister for Music and Tourism.

 On 27 May 2024, Keeley announced she would not stand in the 2024 general election.
-She revealed that she had recently received hospital treatment and would retire after serving as an MP for 19 years.
+She revealed that she had received hospital treatment and would retire after serving as an MP for 19 years.